robelar555/Editor-tag-tree-research/Readme.md

 2. A start position is found when one of following is true:
     - Found the smallest interval containing start position
     - Found node of same tag - this is needed to avoid having sub child of same tag.
-3. Add tag operation is repeated with a new - updated - start position.
+3. Add tag operation is continued - through continuation of dfs - with a new - updated - start position.